Got Too Much Stuff? Try This Simple Declutter Plan Of Action {Free Printable}

 25. anything you’re tired of dusting

-Yard sale (don’t try to sell adult clothing, and weigh the time investment vs. monetary return before doing a yard sale)
+Yard sale: Don’t try to sell adult clothing (it rarely sells well) and weigh the time investment vs. monetary return before doing a yard sale.

-Give it to someone who will sell it, and either work out a deal for part of the profits, or wish them well with their sales and don’t think about it again.
+Give it to someone who will sell it: Either work out a deal for part of the profits, or wish them well with their sales and don’t think about it again.

-Okay, now it’s time to actually DO THIS!
+Okay, now it’s time for YOU to actually DO THIS!

 1. Read these two posts:

 6 thoughts on “Got Too Much Stuff?
-Here’s Your Step-by-Step Declutter Plan of Action”
+Try This Simple Declutter Plan Of Action {Free Printable}”

 1. Great Tips!
 I have a huge shed full of STUFF that is so totally overwhelming.
 I will try our your 10 things/10 minutes strategy.